 - Jobs now correctly show activity for emails sent as well as an action for confirmation emails

 - Low Balance Notifications are going out at less irrelevant times

 - Client Signup page has had its Captcha checkbox fixed

 - Emails will no longer show an erroneous sent time of 48 years ago.
 We weren’t crunching tutors back then not that old

 - An extremely rare and infuriating bug involving a very particular set of circumstances led to lessons sometimes, but not always, appearing on more than one payment order.
 Thanks to hard work and lots of coffee, this has been resolved.

-A fairly significant change (at least in our database) is that extra attributes have now been renamed as Custom Fields.
-You are likely to already have extra attributes -- I mean custom fields -- on your tutor profiles to capture extra bits of information, on your lesson reports to create a template for your tutors to fill in, or on your tutor reviews so that clients can structure their feedback according to what you want to hear from them.
+A fairly significant change (at least in our database) is that custom fields have now been renamed as Custom Fields.
+You are likely to already have custom fields -- I mean custom fields -- on your tutor profiles to capture extra bits of information, on your lesson reports to create a template for your tutors to fill in, or on your tutor reviews so that clients can structure their feedback according to what you want to hear from them.
 This change is very much one of keeping things simpler going forward.
 Speaking of things you can do with these custom fields...

 Custom fields on available jobs

 You are now able to include custom fields on jobs which are available for application.
 The default information which is viewable to your tutors on an available job includes:

 - The required skills for the job